-- 14. But O, when that last conflict's o'er.
-And I am chained to earth no more, With what glad accents shall I rise To join the music of the skies! - 5.
-Soon shall I learn the exalted strains Which echo through the heavenly plains, And emulate, with joy unknown, The glowing scraphs round the throne. - Long as a deathless soul shall live: A work so sweet, a theme so high, Demands and crowns eternity.
+- 4. But O, when that last conflict's o'er,

+And I am chained to earth no more,

+With what glad accents shall I rise

+To join the music of the skies!

+- 5. Soon shall I learn the exalted strains Which echo through the heavenly plains, And emulate, with joy unknown.
+The glowing seraphs round the throne.

+- 6. The cheerful tribute will I give, Long as a deathless soul shall live: A work so sweet, a theme so high, Demands and crowns eternity.

-The Sun of Righteousness.
+12 The Sun of Righteousness.

-- 1. O Sun of righteousness! arise, With gentle beams on Zion shine Dispel the darkness from our eyes, - And souls awake to life divine.
-2. On all around, let grace descend, - Like heavenly dew, or copious showers :
+- O Sun of righteousness! arise,

+With gentle beams on Zion shine;

+Dispel the darkness from our eyes,

+And souls awake to life divine.

+- 2. On all around, let grace descend,

+Like heavenly dew, or copious

+showers:

-That we may call our God our friend,-That we may hail salvation ours.
+That we may call our God our friend,- That we may hail salvation ours.